 Aluminum sheet metal is lightweight, easy to form and does not rust, which offers manufacturers the option to skip the painting step when producing parts with this material.
 These benefits make aluminum sheet metal popular in a range of applications, from toolboxes and jon boats to signs and awnings.

-But welding this thin material does present some challenges, so operators must take care to avoid warpage, distortion and burn-through.
+But welding this thin material does present some challenges.

-Learn more about five tips to help control heat input and improve technique to optimize results and reduce rework when MIG welding aluminum sheet metal in a manufacturing operation.
+Learn about five tips to help control heat input and improve technique to optimize results and reduce rework when MIG welding aluminum sheet metal in a manufacturing operation

 What is sheet metal?

 First, it’s important to understand what is meant by the term “sheet metal.”
 In discussing sheet metal, people are often referring to material that is 1/8-inch thick (.125) or less.
-But be aware that sheet metal comes in a range of thicknesses, and people may have different definitions of what they consider sheet metal to be depending on their application.
+Sheet metal comes in a range of thicknesses, and people may have different definitions of what they consider sheet metal to be depending on their application.

 For the purposes of this article, the term sheet metal refers to material 1/8-inch thick or less.